-Over the last ten years the popularity of succulents has skyrocketed.
-The easy-care nature of this type of plant and the striking shapes and colours they grow in has fascinated beginner and expert gardeners alike.
+The popularity of succulents has skyrocketed over the past ten years.
+Their easy-care nature and the striking shapes and colours they have fascinated beginner and expert gardeners alike.

 Succulents are great for gardens in low-rainfall areas or for people who prefer to conserve fresh water.
 They are also fabulous indoor plants, needing very little attention or watering.
 Succulents are often potted together to make attractive arrangements and it's not uncommon to see them in bouquets.